 Before purchasing a token or coin through an ICO, there are probably many questions going through your head.
 Some of these are basic investment questions: What exactly am I buying?
 Is this a sound investment?
 These answers can be a bit subjective, but it’s still relatively simple to get a good read on a blockchain project if you put in the time, do the research and go with your gut feeling.
 Typically, investors at least have a basic idea of a coin or token’s general usefulness and direction before throwing large sums of money down.

-It would behove these same stakeholders to know the details about whether or not their money is protected in the event that the given blockchain project doesn’t carry out their carefully-stated plans.
+It would benefit these same stakeholders to know the details about whether or not their money is protected in the event that the given blockchain project doesn’t carry out their carefully-stated plans.
 But this is stuff that’s in the fine print, and digesting that can be difficult.
 In fact, however, it might not even be there at all.
 That’s because your money usually isn’t protected in the slightest.
-Cryptocurrency investing is risky business.
+Cryptocurrency investing is risky business and cryptocurrency protection is minimal.
 Theoretically, a lot of start-ups could take your well-intentioned investment money and disappear off into the darkness.
 Cryptocurrency investments, unless otherwise stated, aren’t covered by any compensation schemes or subject to any protections like other common investments.

 In short, be prepared to lose any and all money you have sitting in cryptocurrency tokens and/or coins.
+Cryptocurrency protection does not exist.
 The level of protection is that low.
 Yes, it’s a huge risk, but there’s also the potential for an even greater reward.
 Companies have reputations to uphold, and that alone And it’s that reward that has cryptocurrency investors frothing at the mouth, coming back over and over—even after being scammed and watching hard-earned investment money disappear slowly but surely.

 If you feel you’ve found a genuine money-protection policy for poor investments, be sceptical.
 If it’s for real, and you’re 100% certain of it, consider yourself lucky.
 If not, be leery and cautious, but you’re not completely out of luck.